 - Let the coaches make the decisions on the field.
 Soccer is a sport, but it is also our vocation.
 We work at developing our craft in the same way you do in your line of work.
 Our strategies, player selection, and game decisions are based on our years of experience with soccer and we encourage you to ask questions in order to understand what we are doing and why.

 - Participate in meetings.
 This is the best way for you to connect with the coaches and other parents to get answers to your questions.
-CUSC meetings are held at the beginning of each season and team meetings are scheduled on an as-needed basis.
-These meetings are rich in information and provide the opportunity for creating a strong CUSC community where you can make important connections with other parents, exchange knowledge, share stories and even coordinate schedules.
+Ottawa TFC meetings are held at the beginning of each season and team meetings are scheduled on regular basis throughout the season (Media sessions).
+These meetings are rich in information and provide the opportunity for creating a strong Ottawa TFC community where you can make important connections with other parents, exchange knowledge, share stories and even coordinate schedules.